kewisch/crutool/README.md

     cru_user=john@example.com                   # Fisheye/Crucible login
     jira_user=johndoe                           # JIRA login
     ssl_no_verify=False                         # Do not verify SSL certificates (True|False, defaults to False)

+    [review]
+    create_jira_transition=Open Code Review     # If set, this JIRA transition will be attempted
+                                                #   when a review is created
+    close_jira_transition=Code Review OK        # If set, this JIRA transition will be attempted
+                                                #   when a review is created
+    # NOTE: This will work for any other transition, i.e. summarize_jira_transition

     [smtp]
     smtp.from=John Doe <john@example.com>       # Email sender